fohimneusburg/IndividualSavingsAccounts/README.md

 ###### ISA 002

 IndividualSavingsAccount-002.sol is a slightly modified version of 001 and allows a user to withdraw a particular amount of funds (instead of the whole balance) and alter the locking period for longer periods of time.

+###### ISA 003

+IndividualSavingsaccunt-003.sol is basically the same as 001 & 002 however in this instance the owner is able to change the address which governs the contract.
+Hence giving the contract a new owner address.